near-ndc/gov/framework-v1/gov-framework.md

 After the first congress, 2 new members are added to the House of Merit each Congress, until there are 31 members total.
 The threshold to pass a vote is simultaneously increased by one, until the threshold reaches 16.

-## **Election Procedures:**

-- _Election Eligibility Requirements:_ OG SBT.
-- _Eligibility and Announcement:_ During the nomination period.
-- _Election Timeframe:_ 2 weeks.
-- _Onboarding Process:_ 1 week post-election
-- _Conflicts of Interest:_ Community members looking to assume positions should disclose all their relevant affiliations, as well as any other potential conflicts of interest.

----

 # **Transparency Commission (TC)**

 ## **Processes & Procedure = Investigate and Remove**